Is Your Bank on the Problem Bank List?

 FDIC Requests Massive Line Of Credit From The Treasury

-The FDIC previously projected a substantially higher bank failure rate over the next couple of years and admitted that the DIF could be completed wiped out this year which is exactly what has happened.
-The FDIC DIF fund of negative $15.2 billion at June 30, 2010 provides deposit insurance protection on over $5.5 trillion of insured deposits - see DIF Fund Running on Empty.
+During the beginning of the financial crisis the FDIC projected a substantially higher bank failure rate over the next couple of years and admitted that the DIF could be completely wiped out which is exactly what happened in 2009.
+The FDIC DIF fund of $83.2 billion at December 31, 2016 provides deposit insurance protection on $6.9 trillion of insured deposits – see DIF Fund Running on Empty.

 The FDIC views the line of credit at the Treasury as being available to cover “unforeseen losses”.
 If that is the case, then the FDIC must have seen the potential for massive “unforeseen losses” since it requested and was approved for an increase in the line of credit from the Treasury to $500 billion from the current $30 billion.
 This increased line of credit would be available to address “systemic risks” and potentially allow the FDIC to inject funds into banks that otherwise would face closure.
 The FDIC has admitted that it cannot presently resolve more failed banks without depleting its insurance fund and potentially panicking the public.